Liechtenstein to San Marino by Public Transport: A Four-Country Overland Adventure

 Option 1: Vaduz to Milan by FlixBus

-- Catching the Bus: The bus leaves from the marked bus stop at the carpark next to the National Football stadium (Rheinpark Stadion), a 10-15 walk from Vaduz centre.
+- Catching the Bus: The bus leaves from the marked bus stop at the car park next to the National Football Stadium (Rheinpark Stadion), a 10-15-minute walk from the Vaduz centre.

-- Wnere to get off: The bus arrives in Lampugnano bus station, on the outskirts of the city near the San Siro football stadium.
-There’s Lampugnano Metro (M1 – Red Line) for onward connections into the centre of Milan and to connect you to the rest of the city.
+- Where to get off: The bus arrives at the Lampugnano bus station, on the outskirts of the city near the San Siro football stadium.
+There’s Lampugnano Metro (M1 – Red Line) for onward connections into the centre of Milan and to the rest of the city.

 Option 2: Via the Bernina Express